 Take a look at the number of jobs you’ve applied to so far and how far you’ve got with each one.
 If you’re finding that you’ve applied to a large number of jobs but aren’t hearing anything back, for example, it signals the problem might be with your applications, and it could be worth spending more time on less applications in order to get it right.

 On the flip side, if you’re doing alright at getting to interviews but very rarely hear back after that, then it’s time to invest in some decent interview prep.
 For example, are you putting as much effort into research and prep for this as you are your initial application?
 Does your application actually reflect who you are?
 Do you simply need more practice in interview scenarios?
 It’s only once you’ve realised what the blockers are that you can do something about it.

-Equally, it’s worth looking at the range of jobs you’re applying for – do they all broadly fit within the same sector or have you basically taken a scattergun approach?
+Equally, it’s worth looking at the range of law graduate jobs you’re applying for – do they all broadly fit within the same sector or have you basically taken a scattergun approach?
 If there’s no real logic or link between the jobs you’ve applied for, it’s a strong signal you might need to take some time to refocus on exactly what you’re looking for within your legal career.

 Take A Second Look At Your Applications

 Once you’ve looked at the broader data around your own job seeking, it’s worth taking a proper deep dive into your applications to date.
 If you haven’t been saving your applications, this is 100 percent something you should be doing going forward – we basically have a Google Drive folder for each application, which includes a copy for the job spec, any written applications from you, and any notes you’ve made immediately after any interviews or assessments.